-^{at}"It may be asked why should the commission, as representative of the consumers be concerned over a 'raid on the treasury of the operating utility.'
+and the concerned over a 'raid on the treasury of the operating utility.'
 Directly the consumers will not be affected whether the utility is solvent or insolvent.
 Their rates are based upon a fair return on a fair value and it should not matter to them who gets it.
-Unfortunately, this argument overlooks the simple facts that an insolvent utility has no credit with which to obtain the capital necessary for the continuous expansion of service demanded from a utility under modern conditions and that operating expenses than would ordinarily be incurred."
+Unfortunately, this argument overlooks the simple facts that an insolvent utility has no credit with which to obtain the capital necessary for the continuous expansion of service demanded from a utility under modern conditions and that operation of a utility by receivers seems usually to be thought to result in higher operating expenses than would ordinarily be incurred."
 Simpkins, State Regulation of Contracts with Public Utility Affiliates (1934) 20 St. Louis L. Rev. 1, 58 as quoted by Justice Carter in the Pacific Telephone Case, 215 P. (2d) 441, 449 (Cal.
 1950).